temporalio/cli/temporalcli/commandsmd/commands.md

 IN-HOUSE STYLE

+* User-visible line length: 80 characters max.
 * Use alphabetical order for commands.
-* Commands with subcommands cannot be run on their own.
-* User-visible line length: 80 characters max.
-* Add punctuation consistently, even at the end of phrases.
 * Short descriptions do not end with a period.
+* Use punctuation consistently in long descriptions, even at the end of phrases.
 * Every long description demonstrates at least one example use of the command.
+  * Use YourEnvironment, YourNamespace, etc as metasyntactic stand-ins.
+* Commands with subcommands cannot be run on their own.
+  * Use full command examples that do not imply otherwise.
 * When presenting options use a space rather than equal to set them.
   This is more universally supported and consistent with POSIX guidelines.
   * Yes: `temporal command --namespace YourNamespace`
   * No: `temporal command --namespace=YourNamespace`
 * Use imperative-form verbs: